jlydikse/Github/dageeblog/README.md

 There are a total of 3 webpages within this web application.

 ## Post_list page
-### Dynamic Content: List of blog posts retrieved from the database
+**Dynamic Content:** List of blog posts retrieved from the database

 ## Post_edit page
-### Dynamic Content: provides a form to input blog post title and content
+**Dynamic Content:** Provides a form to input blog post title and content

 ## Post_description page.
-### Dynamic Content: Title and content of a specific blog post
+**Dynamic Content:** Title and content of a specific blog post

 # Development Environment